fwtrailsapp/fakeapi/APISPEC.md

 ### Responses

 * HTTP 200 - Account created successfully
-* HTTP 401 - Email or password was rejected or already in use
+* HTTP 401 - Username or password was rejected or already in use

 ## GET /trails/api/1/account